 In the early weeks you will be given several usernames and passwords.
 You will receive your Marvellous Me Login details so that you can receive important class messages and your child's fabulous news.
 You will also receive login details for the websites 'Education City' and 'Bug Club' which are online interactive programs that help your child consolidate key skills.
 They really are very good.

 Thank you for taking the time to read this page.
-I hope that you have found it useful bearing in mind the trickiest of situations that we find ourselves in.
+We hope you have found it useful, bearing in mind the trickiest of situations that we find ourselves in.
 We are really looking forward to meeting you and your child.
 Please feel free to ask questions when you come to visit with them in September.
-Enjoy your summer!

 Mrs Lannin and the Reception Team